dd32/td-gh-ex/readme.txt

 	i) Avocation latest post widget for display latest post in sidebar or footer. ii) Avocation Get in touch widget for display the contact information in footer

-6. Theme Options :
+6. Theme Customization  Path:- (Dashboard/Appearance/Customize/)

-	a) Home Page Settings
-		i) Slider Setting : Here you can add soliloqu slider id. ii)Purpose Business Section : you can manage your title,short description and background image. iii) Blog Section : You can set home page Blog Section title and description and select the category type as per the category type it will dispaly in the blog section.

-	b) Basic Settings: You can manage your site logo,favicon,breadcrumbs background image,footer background image,blog title and copyright text.

-	c) Social Settings  : You can manage here Social Media.

-	d) Contact Us Settings: You can manage your title, short description,address,phone,fax,email and web address.
+	a) Hompage Settings:- In this section we have add the settings of the home page.

+           1) Slider Section :- In this you have to just pass the id of the slider shortcode which you want to display in the homepage.
+	   2) Purpose Business Section :- In this you can add the title, description and background image which you want to display in the homepage.
+	   3) Blog Section :- In this you can add title,description and select the specific category which you want to display in the homepage.

+	b) Basic Settings  :- In these section you add your basic needs.

+            1) Logo:- you can choose your logo which you want to display in the header portion of the theme.
+	    2) Favicon :- You can choose your favicon for your site.
+	    3) Blog Title:- You write your blog heading for the index.php page i.e. blog page.
+	    4) Copyright Text :- You write the copyright text here which will be display in the footer section.

+	c) Social Settings :- here we pass the url of the social icons which will be display in the top of the header
+		1) Facebook , 2) Twitter, 3) Youtube, 4) rss and 5) Pinterest.

 ---------------------------------------------------------
 License and Copyrights for Resources used in this theme